Vietnam.vn - Nền tảng quảng bá Việt Nam

 At the leading North American fashion exhibitions taking place in Las Vegas (USA), many international units expressed deep concern about the possibility of the US increasing import taxes, saying that this would increase costs, reduce profits and disrupt the global supply chain.

 Many American brands share this concern.
-Sami Saadia, CEO of Kids World of USA, said that all of his company's products are manufactured in China.
+Sami Saadia, CEO of Kids World of USA, said all of his company's products are manufactured in China.
 "If costs increase, the end customer will have to pay for it," he said.

-Similarly, Mr. Chris Schnall - President of Global Footwear, also said that the company tried to move operations to Southeast Asia but could not achieve the desired quality at the same price.
+Similarly, Mr. Chris Schnall - President of Global Footwear, also said that the company had tried to move operations to Southeast Asia but could not achieve the desired quality at the same price.

 Despite facing great pressure, businesses at the exhibition still showed their strength.
 According to Ms. Loule, this is a common challenge that the entire business community has had to overcome over the past time./.